The 15 Best Low-Cost Help Desk Software for Small Businesses

 Pylon Pricing

-Entry-level plan for small B2B teams.
-Includes support inbox, email support, chat widget, ticket forms, and a built-in knowledge base.
-Requires a 3-seat minimum.
+Entry plan for small B2B teams, with a support inbox, email, chat widget, ticket forms, and a knowledge base.
+The effective minimum is about $177/month for three seats.

 Recommended reading